 What is the average profit margin of a coffee shop?

 Coffee shops have a gross margin of approximately 85%, with 15% of revenues going towards the cost of food.
-The average profit margin will be determined on what is left over after total COGS and operational cost.
+The average profit margin will be determined by what is left over after total COGS and operational costs.
 If the total cost of food is over 15%, it’s time to adjust pricing.

 What is the average revenue of a coffee shop?